Unlike other security products you may have seen before, Signal Sciences’ customers actually use our product in blocking mode.

 Second, if scanner IP addresses are known then these IP addresses can be allowlisted by creating rules to allow them in the console.

 How do I configure the time to lift IP address flag?

 By default a flagged IP address will be removed from the flagged IP address list in 24 hours.
 This time period can be configured via our API by setting the

 blockDurationSeconds value when calling the update site by name endpoint.

 What if I have a field that looks like SQL?
 How can I ensure it’s not blocked?

 You can create signal exclusions to exclude requests matching your parameters from being tagged with certain signals.

-Are flagged IPs tracked between customers?
+Are flagged IP addresses tracked between customers?

-Whenever an IP is flagged by any Signal Sciences customer, we record that IP address as a known potential bad actor and make its status known across our whole network.
-If that same IP is seen on another customer’s workspace, we indicate that it’s been identified as a potential threat by tagging it with the
+Whenever an IP address is flagged by any Signal Sciences customer, we record that IP address as a known potential bad actor and make its status known across our whole network.
+If that same IP address is seen on another customer’s workspace, we indicate that it’s been identified as a potential threat by tagging it with the

 SigSci IP signal.